Teichlab/iss_patcher/README.md

 ## Usage and Documentation

 Please refer to the [demo notebook](notebooks/demo.ipynb).
 There's a function docstring in the source code, which will be rendered on ReadTheDocs once the package goes live.

+## Citation

+`iss_patcher` is part of the forthcoming manuscript "A multiomic atlas of human early skeletal development" by To, Fei, Pett et al. Stay tuned for details!